digitalbricklayer/techteapotcom/content/posts/agent-less-monitoring-equals-standards-based-monitoring.md

 Why is <em>agent less</em> network monitoring called agent less?
 An agent is required!
 Pretty confusing really.
 I don't suppose <em>non-proprietary agent</em> has quite the same ring to it.

 What agent less really means is proprietary agent less.
-Not quite the same thing :)
+Not quite the same thing :smile:

 So, if you are using <a href="http://en.wikipedia.org/wiki/Simple_Network_Management_Protocol">SNMP</a> or WMI or whatever then you are performing agent less monitoring.